grafana/grafana/docs/sources/installation/configuration.md

 Url to where Grafana will send PUT request with images

 ### public_url
-Url to send to users in notifications, directly appended with the resulting uploaded file name
+Optional parameter.
+Url to send to users in notifications, directly appended with the resulting uploaded file name.

 ### username
 basic auth username